sofiayem/rtd-doc-tests/docs/source/requester.rst

 #. **Declare** request **structures** (Golang) or **classes** (Java) in accordance with the Insolar’s API specification.

 #. **Create a seed getter** function.
-This getter will be reused to put a unique seed into every signed request.
+The getter will be reused to put a new seed into every signed request.

-#. **Create a sender** function that signs and sends requests given the private key.
+#. **Create a sender** function that signs and sends requests given a private key.

 #. **Generate a key pair**, export the private key into a file, and store it in some secure place.